-John Carroll University contracted with Campus Televideo to install the new digital broadcast system.
-Campus Televideo (CTV) is the largest provider of DirecTV and Dish Network satellite delivered cable television programming to colleges and universities, nationwide, with over 250 installations.
+John Carroll University contracted with Apogee (formerly Campus Televideo) to install the new digital broadcast system.
+Apogee is the largest provider of Dish Network satellite delivered cable television programming to colleges and universities, nationwide, with over 250 installations.

-We are contracting with DirectTV for all programming.
+We are contracting with DISH Network for all programming.

 How was the channel lineup decided?